alinnman/celestial-navigation/APPDOC.md

 #### Pressure<a name="pressure"></a>

 Specify **air pressure** (in kPa).
-Normal air pressure is "101".
+Normal air pressure is "101" (kPa).
 *This setting affects the effects of atmospheric refraction*.

 ## Running a sight reduction<a name="running_sight_reduction"></a>

 Press the button <tt><b>"Perform sight reduction!"</b></tt>.
-The calculated position will be presented in the underlying field.
+The calculated position will be presented in the field above the button.
+If you are using a 3-star fix you will also see an estimation of the accuracy (in nautical miles) based on the proximity of the three central intersections.
 If the sight reduction fails you will see an error message (and hear an error sound).
 *The sight reduction does not depend on an active* *internet or GPS connection.*